YuvrajChouhan09/minecraft-server/mcserver/README.md

    ```
 2. Choose Minecraft Version Based on Java Version (IMPORTANT)

-The Minecraft server version you can run **depends entirely on the Java version installed**.
+   `Note: The Minecraft server version you can run **depends entirely on the Java version installed**.`
+--
 ### Java Version Compatibility
 - **openjdk-17**
   - Supports Minecraft **1.17 – 1.20.4**